 Some Sellers are negotiable and some are firm at their asking price.
-By law we are required to present all offers made.
+By law, we are required to present all offers made.
 The associates at Buy and Sell DVC will also advise you if the offer your presenting risks not passing Disney’s Right of First Refusal (ROFR) so you may make an informed decision about the price you would like our team to present.
-While getting a great price is important, making sure you get the contract that you want is top priority.
+While getting a great price is important, making sure you get the contract that you want is a top priority.

 DVC’s Right of First Refusal?

 The purpose of DVC’s ROFR is to control the value of their property so that it remains in step with current values.
-When there is an accepted offer and a signed contract with a good faith deposit in escrow with a licensed and bonded title company, we immediately forward all contracts to the DVC Review Board. .
-The criteria DVC uses for ROFR is not public information but one important factor for exercising (stepping in as buyer) the ROFR would be if DVC feels the selling price, including who pays closing costs and maintenance and taxes is below the target price they have established.
+When there is an accepted offer and a signed contract with a good faith deposit in escrow with a licensed and bonded title company, we immediately forward all contracts to the DVC Review Board.
+The criteria DVC uses for ROFR is not public information but one important factor for exercising (stepping in as a buyer) the ROFR would be if DVC feels the selling price, including who pays closing costs and maintenance and taxes is below the target price they have established.
 If DVC exercises their Right of First Refusal (ROFR) and steps in as the Buyer, your deposit will be refunded in full at your request or we'll continue to work to find another contract for you.